kuangticus/algorithms/README.md

 insert sort alogrithms.
 I will also include the tables insertTime.out and megerTime.out with the written homework.

+merge_best_worst.cpp and insert_best_worst.cpp are cpp files that fufill the requirement of the the extra credit from Homework 1.

 /************************************************************************************************************************/

 CPP compile notes and running notes